Registration is open...

 The prize confers a five‑year membership in the Academy, a research grant, and funding for a doctoral position to support the long‑term advancement of his outstanding scientific work in addition to access to the valuable network of the Hector Fellow Academy’s scientific community.

-Further information can be found on the Hector Fellow Academy website and on the news portal of the Department of Chemistry and Pharmacy [in German only].
+Further information can be found on the Hector Fellow Academy website and on the news portal of the Department of Chemistry and Pharmacy [DE]] and the website of Robert Hein´s lab.

 Insights into the energy landscape of a ‘memristive’ material